danwrong/loadrunner/README.markdown

 AMD Modules
 -----------

 Loadrunner has fledgling support for AMD Modules.
-However, this support might not be compelete at this time.
+However, this support might not be complete at this time.
 Please report any problems you find.

 More documentation forthcoming...